hexatomic/hexatomic/docs/dev/src/maintenance/taking-over/README.md

 - Read through the maintenance documentation.
 - Check, update or newly set up the necessary services in the repository that you will need for maintenance: a [continuous integration service](../continuous-integration/), [static code analysis](../continuous-integration/#static-code-analysis), [issue and pull request templates](../repository/templates.md), etc.
+- Enable notifications for the repository (e.g. by changing the notification settings with the "Watch" button in the upper right corner of the GitHub interface)

 ## Set up your local system to prepare for maintenance